ericoporto/ags-manual-wiki/Region.md

 To disable region lighting and tinting effects, set LightLevel to 0.

-**NOTE**: The light level will be reset to the editor settings when the player leaves the room, so you need to use it in Player Enters Room if you want a permanent change.
+**NOTE:** The light level will be reset to the editor settings when the player leaves the room, so you need to use it in Player Enters Room if you want a permanent change.

-**NOTE**: Setting a light level will disable any RGB tint set for the region.
+**NOTE:** Setting a light level will disable any RGB tint set for the region.

 **NOTE:** Region's light level does NOT override individual character